fsouoliveira/That-s-me/README.md

  As a Computer Science student, I am constantly looking for new knowledge and challenges.
 I assiduously study fundamental concepts, such as data structures and algorithms, but I also venture into more specialized areas, such as artificial intelligence and information security.

  However, what captivates me most are programming languages.
 I have a true love for the art of coding, and I am determined to become an expert in multiple languages.
-Currently, I'm focused on improving my skills in Python, TypeScript and Golang.
+Currently, I'm focused on improving my skills in Python, Javascript and Golang.
 Each of these languages has its own charm and unique applications, and I look forward to exploring their potential to the fullest.

 ## Connect with me